 So how can you encourage your workforce to get the most from your employee benefits program—while ensuring your open enrollment goes smoothly?
 We rounded up a few ideas!

-2. Employ a Mix of Enrollment Media and Tools
+2. Employ a Mix of Health Insurance Open Enrollment 2020 Media and Tools

 The most effective open enrollment initiatives communicate with employees in multiple methods, from traditional tools like brochures and in-person meetings to tech-based tools like online enrollment platforms and videoconferencing.
 Different media appeal to different generations—and often, people need to read things multiple times before they “get it.”